harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/gameday/run-gameday.md

 ![](./static/run-gameday/6-add-experiments-to-gameday.png)

 :::info
-You can add up to 20 experiments to every GameDay, and every chaos experiment can be executed on a different chaos infrastructure!
+You can add up to 20 experiments to every GameDay, and every chaos experiment can be executed on a different chaos infrastructure.
 :::

 4. This will lead you to a page that lists the experiments you selected for the current GameDay.
 You can add or delete experiments from this page.
 ![](./static/run-gameday/7-add-multiple-experiments.png)

-5. To view the pipeline of an experiment, you can select one by clicking it.
-This displays a preview of the experiment.
+5. Select the experiment to see a preview of the experiment's pipeline.
 ![](./static/run-gameday/8-view-exp.png)

-### Step 5: Save the GameDay
-After adding the experiments to the GameDay, click **Save**.
+6. After adding the experiments to the GameDay, click **Save**.
 ![](./static/run-gameday/9-save-experiment.png)

-### Step 6: Schedule or run the GameDay
+### 4: Schedule or run the GameDay
 1. Now that you have the experiments in the GameDay, you are all set to run them.
 ![](./static/run-gameday/10-gameday-created.png)